richafnu/Viva/Viva/glint/setup/survey-qa.md

 > [!NOTE]
 > - The Team Conversations setting only appears in a Program Role when Team Conversations have been enabled in Program Setup.
-> - Aggregate Indices can't be deleted after they're setup.
+> - Aggregate Indices can't be deleted after they're set up.

 ### Communications